What We Know About Ezekiel

 Ezekiel was “a small Negro Man … 19 years old, of a light black color, and turns his toes out when he walks,” according to the advertisement James Madison Sr. placed in the newspaper, after Ezekiel escaped from Montpelier in December 1794.
 Ezekiel and another enslaved man (apparently not from Montpelier) were “steering their course towards Pennsylvania” when Ezekiel’s companion was recaptured near Harper’s Ferry.
 Madison Sr. placed the runaway ad in January 1795, six weeks after Ezekiel left.
 We have no further record of Ezekiel to show whether he was captured and returned to Montpelier, whether he reached Pennsylvania, or whether he met another fate.

-Only one or two other enslaved people are known to have attempted escape from Montpelier.
+Only one or two other enslaved people (Anthony and possibly Billey Gardner) are known to have attempted escape from Montpelier.
 Like Ezekiel, they were young men unlikely to have married or to have had children.
 Family ties such as these might have discouraged an enslaved person from attempting escape, if it meant separation from loved ones (or even possible retribution for those left behind).

 Before his escape, Ezekiel had appeared on James Madison Sr.’s property tax records in Orange county from 1782-1784, but not in 1785 or 1786.
 (Tax records listed taxable slaves individually by name only in the five years between 1782 and 1786.)
 Possibly Ezekiel was located on a Madison property in another county in 1785 and 1786.
 Ezekiel’s name also survives on a 1787 list of enslaved people with their shoe sizes, drawn up when Madison Sr. was issuing shoes to the enslaved community, and later found among his miscellaneous papers.
 Ezekiel, age 11 in 1787, wore a size four shoe.